 Today, Goldco has one of the strictest compliance departments in the industry.
 Every call is recorded, and disclosures are abundant.
 This "baptism by fire" has actually made them safer than smaller competitors who haven't been scrutinized.

-Compare that to companies that have never been scrutinized.
-Would you rather invest with a company that got caught, fixed their problems, and is now hyper-compliant?
-Or a smaller company that simply hasn't been investigated yet?
+Think about it: would you rather work with a company that got caught, cleaned up, and is now hyper-compliant?
+Or a smaller company that simply hasn't been scrutinized yet?
+We'd argue that Goldco's legal history—and how they handled it—is actually a good sign.

 Thomas Richardson